-- Three middle school or higher courses in language arts, which emphasize literature, composition, and technical text - Three middle school or higher courses in mathematics - Three middle school or higher courses in social studies. - One semester which must include the study of state and federal government and civics education. - Additionally, a career and education planning course must be completed in either grades 6, 7 or 8th grade.
-The course must be internet based, customizable to each student and include research bases assessment to assist the students in determining educational and career options.
-1003.4156 F.S. - Three middle school or higher courses in science - The equivalent of one class period per day of physical education for one semester of each year.
+- Three middle school or higher courses in language arts, which emphasizes literature, composition, and technical text - Three middle school or higher courses in mathematics - Three middle school or higher courses in social studies - One semester which must include the study of state and federal government and civics education.

+- Additionally, a career and education planning course must be completed in either grades 6, 7 or 8.
+The course must be internet bases, customizable to each student and include research bases assessment to assist students in determining educational and career options.
+1003.4156 F.S. - Three middle school or higher courses in science - The equivalent of one class period per day of physical education for one semester each year.

 Middle school students enrolled in civics must take the civics End-of-Course (EOC) assessment and the score earned will be 30% of the final grade in the course.
-If a student transfers into a Florida public school after the beginning of the second term of eighth grade, the student is not required to meet the civics education requirement for promotion if the student's transcript documents passage of three courses in social studies or two year-long courses in social studies that include coverage of civics education.
-If this is not the case, the student must be immediately enrolled in civics, participate in the civics EOC and the results of the EOC must constitute 30% of the course grade (1008.22 F.S.).
+If a student transfers into a Florida public school after the beginning of the second term of eighth grade, the student is not required to meet the civics education requirement.
+Consult the district curriculum social studies specialist for a list of approved courses.
+If this is not the case, the student must be immediately enrolled in civics, participate in the civics EOC and the results of the EOC must constitute 30% of the course grade.

-Students with disabilities may qualify for an EOC waiver.
+Students with disabilities may qualify for and EOC waiver.
 For more information, please see the Exceptional Student Education section of this document.

-Eighth Grade Students who did not successfully complete Middle School Promotion Requirements
+Eight Grade Students who did not successfully complete Middle School Promotion Requirements